 What drove Gatsby to accumulate great wealth?
 It was a girl that he wanted to make fall in love with him.

-What drove Paris of Troy to kidnap Helen and Menalaus to start a Ten Year War to get her back?
-A girl they wanted so badly that thousands of men died.
+What drove Paris of Troy to kidnap Helen and Menelaus to start a Ten Year War to get her back?
+A girl they wanted so badly that thousands of men died in support of an end goal they had nothing to do with.

 Unrequited love can be a powerful motivating force.